 - Family Support

-Dana Rotz’s research focuses on labor, education, international, and family support topics.
-She specializes in evaluations of reproductive health and family planning issues, as well as employment and training programs.
+Dana Rotz's research spans the labor, education, international, and family support topics.
+She specializes in evaluations of both reproductive health and employment programs.

 Before joining Mathematica in 2012, Rotz held positions at Harvard University, Wellesley College, and Boston University.
 She has a Ph.D. in economics from Harvard University and is a reviewer for The Economic Journal, European Economic Review, Journal of Labor Economics, and the Quarterly Journal of Economics, among others.